K3S/ibmi-ai-workers/quickstart-1/index.md

 # Quickstart 1 — One worker, one round trip (RPG + PHP)
 {: .no_toc }

-**Status:** Draft V1 — code untested on Calvin yet
+**Status:** Draft V2

 This is the same demo as [Quickstart 1 (RPG only)]({% link quickstart-1-rpg/index.md %}), but with PHP added as the delivery layer between RPG and the AI provider.
 If you haven't read the pure-RPG version and the [Why PHP]({% link why-php/index.md %}) chapter that follows it, do those first — this chapter assumes you've seen the pure-RPG round trip work and have read the case for adding PHP.

 The demo achieves the same end result as the pure-RPG version: five rows get processed, the AI verifies five mathematical claims, results land in DB2.
 What's different is *how* the AI call happens.
 RPG hands the request to PHP via a data queue; PHP calls Anthropic; PHP sends the response back through another data queue; RPG processes the result.
 Same logical operation, different transport.

 Everything you need is in this chapter.
 Copy the SQL, CL, RPG, and PHP into source members on your IBM i, compile, configure, and run.
-The corresponding source files are also in the repo's [`/demo/`](https://github.com/K3S/ibmi-ai-workers/tree/main/demo) folder.

 ## Table of contents
 {: .no_toc .text-delta }